-- 15.1.1 An electronically transmitted version of the itinerary and maps is to be submitted to: The FIA, the FIA Sporting delegate, the FIA Safety delegate, the registered Manufacturers, the WRC Teams, the Promoter and to the tyre and fuel suppliers at least 5 months before the start of the event.
+15.1.1 An electronically transmitted version of the itinerary and maps is to be submitted to: the FIA, the FIA Sporting delegate, the FIA Safety delegate, the registered Manufacturers, the registered WRC Teams, the Promoter, the FIA Timing and Tracking supplier and the tyre and fuel suppliers at least 5 months before the start of the rally.
 Should an organiser want to relocate a service park during a rally, as per Art.
-49.1, a request must be submitted to the FIA and the Promoter at least 7 months before the start of the event. - 15.1.2 New special stages (including those run in the opposite direction) are to be identified. - 15.1.3 New special stages are to be described from the point of view of safety. - 15.1.4 The deadline for any comments or major modifications is 2 weeks after submission to the FIA.
+49.1, a request must be submitted to the FIA and the Promoter at least 7 months before the start of the rally.

+- 15.1.2 New special stages (including those run in the opposite direction) are to be identified. - 15.1.3 New special stages are to be described from the point of view of safety. - 15.1.4 The deadline for any comments or major modifications is 2 weeks after submission to the FIA.